SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ![SAP Business Application Studio - Google Chrome](./images/image25.png)

 (18) Refresh the app preview browser tab.
-Each object page section is now displayed in a separate tab.
+Each Object Page section is now displayed in a separate tab.

 ![](./images/image27.png)

-Tab based layout helps to reduce the need for scrolling the page in case of many object page sections.\
+Tab based layout helps to reduce the need for scrolling the page in case of many Object Page sections.\
 In the sample scenario there are currently only 2 content sections, so you can switch back to page based section layout.

 ## Summary